 Recommended Hotel: The Ritz-Carlton, Lake Tahoe

-.
-This is a driving vacation for families who want to explore, and highlights include the Historic Columbia River Highway (the main highway through the area); "Fruit Loop” for fresh produce, wine and more at the area’s farms; and drives to Multnomah Falls and Mount Hood.
+The Pacific Northwest steals the show from Disney World… especially in the Columbia River Gorge.
+This is a driving vacation for families who want to explore, and highlights include the Historic Columbia River Highway (the main highway through the area); the “Fruit Loop” for fresh produce, wine and more at the area’s farms; and drives to Multnomah Falls and Mount Hood.
 Plan to stay in Hood River, where you’ll find a nice range of hotels, restaurants and in the summer, amazing wind surfing.
 Or, combine your visit with a trip to Portland, Oregon, about an hour outside of this National Scenic Area.

 Recommended Hotel: BEST WESTERN PLUS Hood River Inn

-, offers something for everyone in your family.
+Try something different this year—go to an amusement park in Mexico!
+Xcaret Park, located in Playa del Carmen, offers something for everyone in your family.
 Your youngest set will enjoy the Butterfly Pavilion and Coral Reef Aquarium while teens will beg to swim with sharks or get up close with stingrays.
-Together, the whole family can go SCUBA diving, watch a fantastical show or historic reenactment, and enjoy the flavors of Mexico at six onsite dining venues.
-Plan to spend a day or more at this adventure park!
+Together, the whole family can go scuba diving, watch a fantastical show or historic reenactment, and enjoy the flavors of Mexico at six onsite dining venues.
+Plan to spend several days at this adventure park!

-Recommended Hotel: Occidental at Xcaret Destination
+Recommended Hotel: Hotel Xcaret

 Recommended Hotel: Alda Hotel